cherrerra-mejia999/Healthhub_Connect/README.md

 To access the the website, simply go to the browser and plug in "https://cherrerra-mejia999.github.io/Healthhub_Connect/".

 The Key Feature in HealthHub Connect are:

 •	Document Upload
-    o Allows the user to upload documents onto the site which shared accounts can access. o	Doctors can upload a document on behalf of a user after an appointment.
+    -    Allows the user to upload documents onto the site which shared accounts can access.
+    -    Doctors can upload a document on behalf of a user after an appointment.
 •	Health Tracker
-    o	Users can track their health statics, get a statement based on all their inputs, and get an average score from the recent 7 days.
+    -    Users can track their health statics, get a statement based on all their inputs, and get an average score from the recent 7 days.
 •	Appointments
-    o	Can schedule an appointment at certain hospital with a certain doctor, at whatever time they are free at. o	Can cancel appointment if they cannot make it at that time o	Can delete previous appointments to clear up clutter.
+    -    Can schedule an appointment at certain hospital with a certain doctor, at whatever time they are free at.
+    -    Can cancel appointment if they cannot make it at that time
+    -    Can delete previous appointments to clear up clutter.
 •	Medications
-    o	Can upload their medications that the user must take and have several dosages, how many times to take a day, and the time to take. o	Can mark if they have taken that day skipped. o	Doctors can upload medications on behalf of the patient after the appointment and can do everything stated in the first one.
+    -    Can upload their medications that the user must take and have several dosages, how many times to take a day, and the time to take.
+    -    Can mark if they have taken that day skipped.
+    -    Doctors can upload medications on behalf of the patient after the appointment and can do everything stated in the first one.
 •	Family Dashboard
-    o	Can share documentations, medications, appointments, and visit summaries whichever user they want.
+    -    Can share documentations, medications, appointments, and visit summaries whichever user they want.
 •	Payment
-    o	Can upload their insurance card
+    -    Can upload their insurance card
-    o	Upload a payment method
+    -    Upload a payment method
-    o	Can pay the bill after the doctor sets it after they finish their appointment.
+    -    Can pay the bill after the doctor sets it after they finish their appointment.
 •	Doctor Sign-in
-    o	A separate sign-in was made for doctors that will use this site.
-They will have to get a generated code to be given access to make an account of the site. o	The doctor can decline or accept appointments that patients try to schedule with him.
+    -    A separate sign-in was made for doctors that will use this site.
+They will have to get a generated code to be given access to make an account of the site.
+    -    The doctor can decline or accept appointments that patients try to schedule with him.
 •	Support
-    o	Different numbers so that patients need form of support
+    -    Different numbers so that patients need form of support
 •	AI Chat box
-    o	A chat box that user can use if they have any medical based questions
+    -    A chat box that user can use if they have any medical based questions
 •	Reminder
-    o	A reminder that will pop up when a user has either medication or an appointment scheduled.
+    -    A reminder that will pop up when a user has either medication or an appointment scheduled.
 •	Health Tracker AI
-    o	Will give the user a weekly or monthly report of what they should work on based on their input.
+    -    Will give the user a weekly or monthly report of what they should work on based on their input.
 •	Admin
-  o	Create a unique code for the doctor to register an account to not allow patients to create a doctor account.
+    -    Create a unique code for the doctor to register an account to not allow patients to create a doctor account.